-Opening doors in October 2017 on a ship-in equine clinic in Boalsburg, PA, Abington Equine Hospital will be providing lameness, routine surgical, minor emergency surgical, and reproductive services.
-Coming Soon!
-A full equine surgical hospital facility, offering colic surgery, arthroscopy, and more at a central PA location yet to be determined.
+Abington Equine Hospital currently provides lameness, routine surgical, minor emergency surgical, and reproductive services at their ship-in clinic in Port Matilda, PA.
+Coming Fall 2021!
+A full equine surgical hospital facility, offering colic surgery, arthroscopy, and more!.

 Why seek the care of an equine veterinary surgeon?